Welcome to CSU Health Network Counseling Services graduate student training programs.

 We also offer a Post-Masters Fellowship in Social Work or Counseling.
 This is a two-year position, with one position offered every year (two fellows are therefore present at the CSUHN at any given time, with one in their first year and the other in their second year of training).
-This fellowship offers opportunities to provide generalist therapy to a student population, as well as specialized training in the treatment of individuals with issues related to the use of alcohol and other drugs (year 1) and primary care behavioral health (year 2).
+This fellowship offers opportunities to provide generalist therapy to a student population, as well as specialized training in the treatment of individuals with issues related to the use of alcohol and other drugs (year 1) and integrated behavioral health (year 2).

 The 2nd Year Psychology Practicum program is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.

 Information about our training programs and the application process is found on linked pages.
 Orientation for all training programs starts August 1st and continues throughout the three weeks that precede the beginning of the academic year (the fourth week of August).
 Please don’t hesitate to let us know if you have any questions.
 We appreciate your interest in our graduate training programs and look forward to receiving your application.